For you, there’s nothing better than giving your husky a big cuddle, but for your husky, it seems like there’s nothing worse.

-This article runs through 5 typical reasons many huskies are not as cuddly as their owners would wish.
+This article explains five reasons many huskies are not as cuddly as their owners would wish.
 I will also talk a little bit about husky affection, and if it’s possible to encourage your husky to be more cuddly.

 5 Reasons Why Most Huskies Do Not Like to Cuddle